beejjorgensen/bgnet0/src/bgnet0_part_2200_projectdijkstras.md

 read in a JSON file that contains the network description and then compute the route from that.

+## Banned Functions

+You're going to implement Dijkstra's yourself.
+No credit for using an existing library!

 ## Graphs Refresher

 Graphs are made of _vertices_ and _edges_.
 Sometimes vertices are called